BendingSpoons/tempura-swift/README.md

   }
 ```

-please note that the ViewModel is the place where we transform the `counter: Int` that we have in the state to a `count: String` that contains the description of the counter that the View wants to display.
+Please note that the ViewModel is the place where we transform the `counter: Int` that we have in the state to a `count: String` that contains the description of the counter that the View wants to display.

 Reasons for doing this are: